ShiZzO/AdMouse/README.md

 # Note:

-Feel free to contact me with false positive blocks and more domains which need to be blocked.
+Feel free to <a href="https://t.me/LazyAspect">contact</a> me with false positive blocks and more domains which need to be blocked.